Ariel-ML: Computing Parallelization with Embedded Rust for Neural Networks on Heterogeneous Multi-core Microcontrollers: Discussion Perspectives

 \section{Discussion \& Perspectives}

-Our results demonstrate the feasibility of Ariel-ML, which integrates IREE into \ac{MCU}-based systems programmed in Rust, which brings benefits regarding model inference latency.
-At the same time, our study exposes challenges. \ac{RAM} and Flash overheads remain substantial, and the interaction between IREE’s execution model and \ac{MCU} architectures introduces new considerations for scheduling, memory layout, and firmware organization.
-These findings suggest that further refinements are needed (and possible) to fully unlock the potential of deployment of \ac{ML} models in IoT devices.
+Our results demonstrate the feasibility of an embedded Rust \ac{TinyML} pipeline supporting heterogeneous multi-core \ac{MCU}-based hardware, which brings benefits regarding model inference latency.
+At the same time, our study exposes challenges.
+The use of Rust has an impact on binary size, and interaction between IREE’s execution model and \ac{MCU} architectures introduces new considerations for scheduling, memory layout, and firmware organization.
+Further refinements are needed (and possible) to fully unlock the potential of deployment of \ac{ML} models in \ac{IoT} devices.

+{ \bf Rust Memory Footprint --} \ac{RAM} and Flash overhead compared to C/C++ equivalents remain substantial, which was also observed in prior works such as~\cite{ayers2022tighten}.
+On the one hand, we can expect that this overhead will diminish over time as the embedded Rust toolchain is optimized~\cite{sharma2024rust}.
+On the other hand, as long as the threshold of memory budgets on microcontrollers are not crossed, this overhead has less importance in practice, especially when balanced with the safety advantages that Rust brings over C/C++ in terms of tooling and memory safety~\cite{android-rust}.

-{ \bf Miniaturization of the IREE Runtime --} The IREE runtime is the primary source of memory overhead due to its complicated, GPU-oriented VM and reliance on the C standard libraries.
-Future work should explore more feature-tailored build profiles, and Rust-native re-implementations of core VM components to substantially shrink the runtime.
+{ \bf Size of the IREE Runtime --} The IREE runtime incurs a large memory footprint due to its complicated, GPU-oriented VM and reliance on the C standard libraries which are necessary on top of the Rust firmware.
+Future work should explore more feature-tailored build profiles and Rust-native re-implementations of core VM components to substantially shrink the runtime.
 Such efforts would facilitate IREE's alignment with typical microcontroller memory budgets.

+{ \bf Model Structure Support --} Ariel-ML inherits its model structure generality from IREE.
+IREE is not designed around a small collection of neural network templates.
+Instead, it compiles \ac{ML} models through MLIR-based intermediate representations, including StableHLO, TOSA, and Linalg \cite{lattner2021mlir}.
+Models from common frameworks such as PyTorch, TensorFlow and ONNX can be imported into this compilation workflow and lowered to executable program routines.
+Thus, Ariel-ML does not impose structural restrictions such as fixed CNN-wise topologies, which provides support for arbitrary IREE-compatible model structures.